Lasagna Gardening Layers

 I love this unique gardening 101 approach to turning less than optimal soil into a thriving backyard garden.

-I love having a homestead.
-Being in control of the food our family eats is the biggest reason why.
-Over the years I have needed to change how I do certain projects.
-This includes finding easier ways to setup new areas for our garden that doesn’t require hard back breaking work.
-Lasagna gardening is the perfect solution if you are looking for a shortcut approach to expanding your backyard garden.
+I love having a homestead, and being in control of the food our family eats is the biggest reason why.
+Over the years, I have needed to change how I do certain projects.

 What is lasagna gardening?